thoughtworks/recce/DEVELOPMENT.md

     # Patch version (e.g 0.6.0 -> 0.6.1)
     ./gradlew -Preckon.stage=final -Preckon.scope=patch reckonTagPush
     ```
-2. This will trigger a build on GitHub Actions and push to GHCR.
-Create a new elease on Github via https://github.com/ThoughtWorks-SEA/recce/releases
+2. The tag push will trigger a build on [GitHub Actions](https://github.com/ThoughtWorks-SEA/recce/actions) and push to GHCR.
+3. Create a new release on Github via https://github.com/ThoughtWorks-SEA/recce/releases